gbv/cocoda/docs/design-guidelines.md

 ### Tables

-For tables, there is a custom table component called [FlexibleTable](#flexbiletable).
+For tables, there is a custom table component called [vue-flexible-table](https://github.com/stefandesu/vue-flexible-table).
 It can be used very similarly to a [bootstrap-vue table](https://bootstrap-vue.js.org/docs/components/table).
 See components [MappingBrowser](#mappingbrowser) and [OccurrencesBrowser](#occurrencesbrowser) for examples of this in use.

 ### Buttons